-Prerequisites: ENG 101 (must be taken concurrently)
+Prerequistes: ENG 101 (may be taken concurrently)

 Concentrates on developing effective punctuation, business grammar, vocabulary, spelling, capitalization, and proofreading skills.
-This course is required of all BAS department students and should be taken during the first semester.
+This course is required of all BAS program students and should be taken during the first semester.
+BAS students must earn a B- grade or higher.